skyfielders/python-skyfield/skyfield/documentation/time.rst

 Date arithmetic becomes very simple as we leave UTC behind and consider completely uniform time scales.
-Days are always twelve hours, hours always 60 minutes, and minutes always 60 seconds without any variation or dissent.
+Days are always 24 hours, hours always 60 minutes, and minutes always 60 seconds without any variation or exceptions.
 Such time scales are not appropriate for your morning alarm clock because they will never be delayed or adjusted to stay in sync with the slowing rotation of the earth.